tweedegolf/storage-abstraction/README.md

 If the call is successful `value` will hold the public url to the file (if the bucket is publicly accessible and the authorized user has sufficient rights).
 If you add a key `useSignedURL` and set it to `true` a presigned URL will be returned.

 > [!WARNING]
-> In a future version the return type of this function will change to:
+> In a future version this function will no longer return a url anymore.
+Please use `getPublicURL` or `getPresignedURL` to get the URL of an object in a bucket.
+The return type of this function will change to:
 >
 > ```typescript
 > export interface ResultObjectBoolean {